ss

 But after taking a ball from Pirates reliever Tim Wood, Phelps shocked the stadium by sending a drive deep to right-center to touch off a celebration on the field and among the 30,023 fans in attendance.

-“That was incredible for my first home run to be a walk-off,” said Phelps, who hit Cleveland’s third walk-off homer of the season.
+first home run to be a walk-off,” said Phelps, who hit Cleveland’s third walk-off homer of the season.
 “I think that’s like my first walk-off hit ever.

 “I knew I hit it well.
 I knew it was going over the outfielder’s head for sure, but I haven’t played in this park a whole lot.”